Candy (EP)

-Candy is the sixth extended play (EP) by South Korean boy band NCT Dream.
+Candy is the fifth extended play (EP) by South Korean boy band NCT Dream.
 It was released digitally on December 16, 2022, and physically on December 19, 2022, by SM Entertainment through Dreamus.
 Marketed as a special winter mini-album, the EP consists of six Christmas-themed tracks, including its lead single of the same name, originally released by H.O.T. in 1996.

 Background

 NCT Dream released their second studio album, Glitch Mode, in March 2022, followed shortly afterwards by its reissue, Beatbox.
 It became their second release to sell more than 3 million copies after Hot Sauce (2021).
 The album charted at number one on the Gaon Album Chart in South Korea, while in the United States it was their first entry on the Billboard 200, charting at number 50.
 In support of the release, they embarked on their third concert tour, The Dream Show 2: In A Dream, in September 2022, visiting South Korea and Japan.
 A concert film, NCT Dream The Movie: In A Dream, documenting their opening concert held in Seoul was released in theaters in November.
 That same month, the group announced they would release their first Japanese single, "Best Friend Ever", in February 2023.